Skip to main content Skip to main menu Skip to footer

 Forms of reactive nitrogen

-Reactive nitrogen, unlike nonreactive molecular nitrogen (N2), is in a great many organic and inorganic substance compounds and of vital importance to all life processes.
+Reactive nitrogen, unlike nonreactive molecular nitrogen (N2), forms a wide variety of bonds with organic and inorganic substances and thus is of vital importance to all life processes.
 The availability of reactive nitrogen often limits plant growth, which is why sufficient supply of reactive nitrogen is so important in food production.
-If excessive amounts of reactive nitrogen are deposited to the environment, however, it poses a danger to human health and the viability of ecosystems.
+If excessive amounts of reactive nitrogen are deposited to the environment, however, it poses a danger to human health and the viability of ecosystems

 Forms of reactive nitrogen which are especially relevant to the environment are